Hervar77/infinity-doc/mkdocs/api/infinity.fts.md

 Parameters:

 - namespace: `string`
-  >the namespace under which the dataset should be removed
+  >The namespace under which the dataset should be removed.

 - docId: `number`
-  >the document identification number of the dataset to be removed
+  >The document identification number of the dataset to be removed.

 Example: